BrettBlox/jonah/content/writing/blessed-be-the-cursed.md

 I have been here before.
 The end of the world.
 Time and time again, I have lost my way.
 Stumbling down this steep terrain.
 Spiraling into the void unreachable.

 If I make it until sunrise, I will return here.
 I will come back to this place.
 Never searching for it, it will stalk me until I'm too tired and too weak to outrun it.
 The nothing.
 The everything.
-The deepest depths of anguish.
+The deepest depths of desolation.
+My curse.

+There is one way out and it is through.
+Through the umbra.
+Through the anguish.
+To be devoured and burnt to ash.

+My suffering is my companion.
+I lay down in her arms.